Copper(II) selenide: Occurrence

+Structure

+Copper(II) selenide exhibits polymorphism. α-CuSe (klockmannite) is generally regarded as having a similar structure to CuS (covellite), but the precise structure could not be determined from powder diffraction data. γ-CuSe is stable above 393 K and is also hexagonal with similar unit cell dimensions (a = 3.984 Å, c = 17.288 Å at 430 K).
+The diffraction pattern is very similar to that of α-CuSe.

 Uses

 Copper(II) selenide is produced in situ to form a protective black coating on iron or steel parts in some cold-bluing processes.
 Bluing solutions that operate in this manner will typically be labeled as containing selenous acid or selenium dioxide.
 It has also been investigated for use in the treatment of colon cancer.